AidanSun05/photostacker/docs/readme.md

 # PhotoStacker

-**PhotoStacker** is an Android image processing application that can take a series of photos and combine them into a single output image.
-It uses the median stacking procedure to achieve use cases such as noise reduction and removal of moving objects, and photos can optionally be aligned before processing to account for camera movements.
+**PhotoStacker** is an Android image processing application that can capture a series of photos and combine them into a single output image.
+It uses a median stacking procedure to achieve use cases such as noise reduction and removal of moving objects, and photos can optionally be aligned before processing to account for camera movements.

 ## Features